 10. Reduce Menopause Symptoms

 Estrogen dominance is thought to be the culprit behind menopausal hot flashes in women, but sweating may be the answer.
-Researchers found that women who got their heart rate up and sweated during menopause had fewer episodes of hot flashes.
+Researchers found that women who got their heart rate up and sweated during menopause had fewer hot flashes.

 11. Lower Risk of Kidney Stones